mattoxb/cs101-web-fa24/content/docs/syllabus.md

 ### Labs

-Most weeks will have a lab session, hosted in L416 DCL.
+Most weeks will have a lab session.
+(The [TA]({{<relref "tas">}}) page will have the schedule by the end of week 1.)
 The consist of a mini-lecture from the TA and some programming on the lab machines.
 These are group activities, and must be completed by the end of lab.
 If you happen to miss a lab, you can make it up the following week by attending a different lab secion.
 This must be arranged in advance.
 Thes are worth 25% of your grade.

 ### Quizzes